Suyooo/firefox-nowplaying/README.md

 rules for the `#nowplaying` selector to style the container around all of the text, the `#title`, `#artist` and `#album` selectors to style just those values, and the `#artwork` selector to position the cover art.
 Note that the HTML file won't update until the song changes while the Firefox extension is active!

-Be warned that the "Custom CSS" option in the Browser source might lead to flickering, since that CSS block is loaded with a slight delay after each refresh.
+Be warned that the "Custom CSS" option in the OBS Browser source settings might lead to flickering, since that CSS block is loaded with a slight delay after each refresh.
 But you can still use it for just trying out styles, and then simply copy it into the configuration tool to properly set the CSS up.

 Here's the CSS used for the example screenshots at the top, to give you a start: